 Serving Memphis, Cordova, Germantown & Collierville TN

 Have you ever heard of German cockroaches?
 Identified by two dark brown stripes behind the head, this species of cockroach is notorious for resisting many treatments and methods of pest control.
 In short, once your home or business gets infiltrated by German cockroaches in Memphis, it can be quite challenging to get rid of them without the help of professional pest control.
-In this article, your Memphis pest prevention professionals at AAA Termite & Pest Control explore what measures help eradicate German cockroaches.
+In this article, your Memphis pest prevention professionals at AAA Termite & Pest Control explore how to get rid of German cockroaches.

 The Problems Posed by German Cockroaches

 - German cockroaches reproduce at a very rapid rate.
 A single female, combined with her immediate offspring and future generations, can produce hundreds of thousands of new cockroaches in a single calendar year.
 This is because German cockroaches reach maturity in a span of just a few weeks.